kwartler/GSERM_Text_Remote_student/README.md

 *video1 has been replaced with a presentation for r, r-studio & git setup.
 **due to an editing error, you will have to download these instead of streaming

-## Live Session Vids; will be deleted July 31, 2021
+## Live Session Vids; will be deleted Feburary 28, 2022
 |Day        | Url|
 |-----------|---|
 | Monday    | * [1st day](TBD) |